prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 3. Done!
 System ready for new year.

 **When New Teachers Join:**
-1. INSTRUCTORS_REFERENCE → Add new row with name + email + ✓
+1. TEACHERS_REFERENCE → Add new row with name + email + ✓
 2. Done!
 They appear in dialog dropdown immediately.

 **When New Subjects Added:**